ÐÇ¿ÕÓ°ÊÓ

 Taking a GRE Subject Test can help you highlight your area-specific knowledge and stand out from other candidates.

-The is a standardized test for MBA applicants.
+The GMAT is a standardized test for MBA applicants.
 It assesses skills relevant to succeeding at business school.
-Some business schools also accept GRE scores, but if you’re considering a future as a consultant, or in management or logistics, the GMAT may be a better match.
+Some business schools also accept GRE scores, but if you’re considering a future as a consultant—or in management or logistics—the GMAT may be a better match.

 You’ll have two minutes at the end of the GMAT to accept or cancel your score.
 Go into the test with a target minimum score, and know whether your target colleges and universities would like to see only your best score or all of your attempts.

-Note that these tests are just one component of your application.
+Note that these tests are just one component of your US postgraduate application process.
 Colleges and universities will also consider your previous academic performance and work experience, and may weigh those factors more heavily.
-COVID-19 has also impacted application processes, so check your target college or university’s program pages for more information.

 Application documents including a passport and envelope.